 J.I.S.
 Low Profile

 Some older Shimano Dura Ace used a shorter taper than most other cranks.
-Most modern cranks will bottom out on the spindles from these cranks A practical option to keep J.I.S. low profile cranks in service is a Phil Wood bottom bracket with a J.I.S.
+Most modern cranks will bottom out on the spindles from these cranks.
+The Dura-Ace cranks will fit J.I.S.
+Axles, butyou may not be able to achieve a correct chainline.
+A practical option to keep J.I.S. low profile cranks in service is a Phil Wood bottom bracket with a J.I.S.
 Low Profile taper.
 If your intention is to restore a bicycle to its original appearance as a collector's item, then you will have to find an older spindle.
 The Internet is your friend in this endeavor.

 ISO crank on J.I.S. spindle -- small square-taper hole in crank